-(Proposed Amendment to condition 42 by Police)
+(Proposed Amendment by Police)

 After 21.00hrs all persons (including any ancillary items, e.g. bags) entering or reentering the premises shall be searched by an SIA-trained member of staff.
 All searches shall and monitored and recorded by the premises CCTV system.
 The searching will be supplemented by the use of two functional metal detecting wands.